 The Georgia Review Prose Prize

-Postal submissions: Include (1) a cover letter that provides your phone number and email address, (2) a self-addressed and stamped envelope for announcement of contest winner and notice of whether your work has been selected for publication, and (3) if you are not a current subscriber, a check for $30 for your entry fee and subscription.
+Postal submissions: Include (1) a cover letter that provides your phone number and email address and (2) a check for $25 for your entry fee.
 Checks should be made payable to The Georgia Review, and envelopes should be addressed to The Georgia Review Prose Prize, The Georgia Review, Room 706A Main Library, the University of Georgia, Athens, GA 30602-9009.
+If you’d prefer to be notified by post, please also include a self-addressed, stamped envelope; otherwise, we will notify you by email.

 Please note that students, faculty, staff, and administrators currently affiliated with the University of Georgia are ineligible for the contest.
 Intimate friends, relatives, colleagues, and former or current students of a judge are also ineligible to enter.